more-rubenwardy/minetest-extensions/README.md

 License
 =======

-Copyright (c) 2012, Andrew "Rubenwardy" Ward and Piotr "Phitherek_" Żurek All rights reserved.
+This project is Copyright (c) 2012, Andrew "Rubenwardy" Ward.

+Some sections of code and the 3m api is Copyright (c) 2012 to Piotr "Phitherek_" Żurek

+All rights reserved.

 Redistribution and use in source and binary forms, with or without